emmanuel-salcedo/YPGCommentsIGScraper/README.md

-# Instagram Comments Scraper and data process
+# Scrape Instagram Post for all the comments
+Going through the post to see if there is the key from the keys csv and count the total instances through all the comments.

 1. Create Virtual Environment (Recommended)<br/>
     - `pip install virtualenv`